WATCH: Surveillance video shows tanker rollover that spilled thousands of gallons of oil in Revere

 REVERE, MASS.
-(WHDH) - A tanker truck carrying 10,000 gallons of heating oil rolled over while driving through a rotary in Revere early Wednesday morning.
+(WHDH) - A tanker truck carrying 10,000 gallons of heating oil rolled over while driving through a rotary in Revere early Wednesday morning, dumping oil into the street and triggering a massive emergency response.

-Emergency crews responding to the Brown Circle Rotary around 4 a.m. found a Goguen Transportation truck resting on its side.
+Emergency crews responding to a reported rollover in the Brown Circle Rotary around 4 a.m. found a Goguen Transportation truck resting on its side.

 Surveillance video from the nearby Brothers Auto Body showed the truck attempting to navigate the turn in the rotary before it violently rolled over.

-The United States Coast Guard says they responded with a pollution response team after about 7,500 gallons of oil spilled out of the truck onto the roadway.
+The United States Coast Guard responded with a pollution response team after about 7,500 gallons of oil spilled out of the truck.

 “All compartments of the tank were punctured and almost the entire load was spilled,” a Massachusetts State Police spokesman said.